Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Asymptotic Local Power Properties of

-It is here interesting to note the role played by the correlation between the single predictor $x_{at}$ driving the DGP in (\ref{eq:eq8}) and the remaining components of the predictor pool (i.e. the irrelevant candidates).
+To gain further intuition on the formulation of the second component in the right hand side of (\ref{eq:eq14}) it is useful to specialise the result to a single active predictor scenario.
+Suppose that there is a single active predictor, say $x_{at}$, with associated slope parameter $\beta_{an}=n^{-1/4}\beta_{a}^{*}$.
+It now follows directly from (\ref{eq:eq14}) that It is here interesting to note the role played by the correlation between the single predictor $x_{at}$ driving the DGP in (\ref{eq:eq8}) and the remaining components of the predictor pool (i.e. the irrelevant candidates).
 The higher this correlation is the stronger we expect power to be.
 This clearly conforms with intuition since the models are estimated with one predictor at a time.
 A particular fitted specification containing a predictor other than $x_{at}$ and therefore misspecified will nevertheless continue to dominate the intercept only model in an MSE sense provided that this pseudo-signal contains relevant information about $x_{at}$.
 Note also that this does not mean that in an environment where all predictors in the pool are uncorrelated with $x_{at}$ power will vanish as we have $\rho^{2}_{a,a}=1$ by construction, implying that the second component in the right hand side of (\ref{eq:eq17}) will always be strictly positive under our assumptions.
 Note however that in such instances where all candidate predictors are uncorrelated with $x_{at}$ the size of the predictor pool $p$ will have a detrimental impact on power, all other things kept equal.

-Another important feature that can be inferred from (\ref{eq:eq17}) is the favourable impact that the variance of $x_{at}$ has on power.
+Another important implication of (\ref{eq:eq17}) is the favourable impact that the variance of $x_{at}$ has on power.
 The more persistent $x_{at}$ is, the better the power is expected to be.
 This hints at the fact that all other things being equal the presence of persistent predictors in the pool will improve the detection ability of our test.
-Perhaps more interestingly we can also note that the role of persistence may manifest itself not only via $E[x_{at}^{2}]$ but also via $\rho_{a,j}^{2}$ due to the well known spurious correlation phenomenon characterising persistent processes.
-These issues are explored in the next proposition that focuses on the local power properties of $\overline{{\cal D}}_{n}(\mu_{0})$ under persistence. \\
+We can also note that the role of persistence may manifest itself not only via $E[x_{at}^{2}]$ but also via $\rho_{a,j}^{2}$ due to the spurious correlation phenomenon characterising persistent processes.
+These issues are explored in the next proposition.

-\textit{\textbf{Local Power under Persistence (scenario B)}} \\
+\subsection{Local Power under Persistence (scenario B)}